-The OP Guardian will be responsible for arranging, coordinating and supervising contact (if required) between the child and their family members.
+The Other Person Guardian will be responsible for arranging, coordinating and supervising contact (if required) between the child and their family members.

-Additional information about OP Guardian responsibilities, including care plans, travel issues and resolving disputes, is available on the Department for Child Protection website.
+Additional information about Other Person Guardian responsibilities, including care plans, travel issues and resolving disputes, is available on the Department for Child Protection website.

 Services and support for children under OPG arrangements

 All children under an OPG arrangement will have the same entitlements to services provided through Rapid Response, as well as eligibility for a health care card, Medicare card and centralised ambulance cover.

 Other Person Guardians may also be eligible for support services from the Commonwealth Department of Human Services, such as child care benefit, child care rebate and youth allowance.

 Once the child becomes the legal responsibility of the carer, the Department for Child Protection is no longer involved in the case work and case management.
 Financial support to carers who have transferred to OPG is negotiated on a case by case basis.